Stand Treatment Prescription Definitions

 Non-Timber Harvest

-Harvest of plant products that do not require removal of live trees (example: maple syrup, herbs).
+Plant products that do not require removal of live trees (e.g., maple syrup, herbs) are harvested

 Manage for Understory

-The management prescription is to not harvest this stand but to manage it for the understory species.
-The stand typically has a very low volume of merchantable timber but it has adequate desirable regeneration established.
-The stand will be allowed to naturally regenerate to the understory tree species without timber harvest.
-An inventory alteration will be made to update the stand data.
+The management prescription is to not harvest the stand but to manage it for the understory species.
+The stand typically has a very low volume of merchantable timber, but it has adequate desirable regeneration established.
+The stand is allowed to naturally regenerate to the understory tree species without timber harvest.
+An inventory alteration is made to update the stand data.

 Non-Timber Products